SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 In this tutorial we will see how to implement our own modules for use in the FLReconstruct pipeline.
 This will cover

-1. Writing the basic C++ class for a pipeline class
+1. Writing a basic C++ module class
 2. Compiling the class into a plugin for use by FLReconstruct
 3. Scripting the loading and use of the plugin in FLReconstruct
 4. Implementing runtime module configuration